julianlam/feps/fep/fe34/fep-fe34.md

 ### Access control

-When a protected object is fetched, the `GET` request MUST contain a [HTTP signature][HttpSig] created using a key whose owner SHOULD belong to object's intended audience.
-If key owner doesn't belong to intended audience, its ID MUST have the same origin as one of the actors in object's intended audience.
+When a protected object is retrieved, the `GET` request MUST contain a [HTTP signature][HttpSig] created using a key whose owner MUST belong to object's intended audience.
+The same-origin policy is not sufficient in this case because clients might use the [proxyUrl] endpoint to make requests signed with a key controlled by the server.

 ### Implicit ownership